EberronBruce/Llama_cpp_iOS_Demo/LlamaCore/LlamaCore.docc/LlamaCore.md

 ## Overview

+`LlamaCore` builds on top of [llama.cpp](https://github.com/ggerganov/llama.cpp),
+Georgi Gerganov’s high-performance C/C++ inference engine for running LLaMA and other large language models efficiently on CPU and mobile devices.

 `LlamaCore` provides the core functionality needed to integrate and run Large Language Models (LLMs) locally on iOS.
 It is responsible for: